 Thomas J. Watson Fellowship

-The Thomas J. Watson Fellowship is a $25,000, one year grant for independent study and travel outside of the United States.
+The Thomas J. Watson Fellowship is a $28,000, one-year grant for independent study and travel outside of the United States.
 This fellowship funds students of "unusual promise" who have an insatiable yearning to explore a topic that is personally significant to them.
 Watson project ideas should come from a longstanding personal passion - something that you have always wanted to explore and will pursue, no matter the obstacles you will encounter.
-This year, two Wheaton students won the Watson Fellowship—Adam Golberg and Iramie Mercado.
-Adam will use his grant to learn how Buddhism is “used as a vehicle for social change.”
-He will travel to Sri Lanka, India, Cambodia and Thailand.
-Iraimi will explore the YMCAs around the world to “discover each culture's particular method of supporting and empowering youth, and by extension, the community.”
-She will conduct her research in Bangladesh, Sri Lanka, Senegal and the United Kingdom.
+This year, two Wheaton students won the Watson Fellowship—Adam Goldberg and Iramie Mercado.
+Adam used his grant to learn how Buddhism is “used as a vehicle for social change.”
+He traveled to Sri Lanka, India, Cambodia and Thailand.
+Iraimi explored YMCAs around the world to “discover each culture's particular method of supporting and empowering youth, and by extension, the community.”
+She conducted her Watson in Bangladesh, Sri Lanka, Senegal, Peru and the United Kingdom.